nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list of rooms is empty.

     Use case ends.
 * 3a.
-The room's details are invalid (e.g room number format is not valid).
+The room's details are invalid (e.g. room number format is not valid).
     * 3a1.
 SunRez shows an error message stating which field is incorrectly formatted and requests the user to try again.

         Use case resumes at step 2.

 ### UC-010 Delete a room